 Credit risk relates to the uncertainty of a counterparty's ability to make timely payments in accordance with terms of the instrument or contract.
 Our maximum exposure to credit risk is the carrying value of our financial assets.
-We evaluate the financial condition of our notes receivable counterparties and monitor our exposure to them on a regular basis.
-We are also exposed to credit risk from our business partners and clients relating to balances receivable under our reinsurance contracts, including premiums receivable, losses recoverable, and commission adjustments recoverable.
+We evaluate the financial condition of our business partners and clients relating to balances receivable under our reinsurance contracts, including premiums receivable, losses recoverable, and commission adjustments recoverable.
 We obtain collateral in the form of funds withheld, trusts and letters of credit from our counterparties to mitigate this credit risk.
 We monitor our net exposure to each counterparty relative to the financial strength of our counterparties and assess the collectibility of these balances on a regular basis.
-See Note 2 of the accompanying condensed consolidated financial statements for further details on allowance for credit loss on reinsurance assets and notes receivable.
+See Note 2 of the accompanying condensed consolidated financial statements for further details on allowance for credit loss on reinsurance assets.